A Visit to the North Korea DMZ – Part 5

 The soldier took us around the North Korea DMZ and lead us into a building that had been constructed just before the end of the war.
 When the soldier spoke of the war with incredible American detest, he talked of how the DPRK had defeated the Americans in the war.
 I had always thought of the war as North Korea versus South Korea, and communism versus liberation.
 But, the soldier made it clear that it was a war of Korea versus America.

-He told us that the Americans wanted the Korea peninsula as a mainland that would be direct access and front-line to China to be able to keep an eye on the Chinese.
+He told us that the Americans wanted the Korea peninsula as a mainland that would be a direct land-access and front-line to China to be able to keep an eye on the Chinese.
+Korea was new again and had only been free for five years, so the US thought they would easily be able to move in.
 However, Korea was not willing to give up and let the Americans in.
-According to the soldier, he said that the Vietnam war only 14 years later was the same concept, of America wanting access to China, but the Vietnamese also stood their ground.
+According to the soldier, he said that the Vietnam war only 14 years later was the same concept, of America wanting land-access to China, but the Vietnamese also stood their ground.

 The soldier went on to explain that the Koreans handed the Americans their first defeat in war history.
 He used strong words like ‘embarrassment’ ‘defeat’ and ‘disgrace’ when he spoke of the United States.
 After one year of fighting he said that the Americans asked to have a talk because they were being heavily defeated.
 He said it was a dirty move by them as they used the excuse for a talk as time to plan another attack.
 American eventually asked to sign a ceasefire to stop their bleeding.